What is the Time Management Priority Matrix

 How to apply the Time Management Priority Matrix in your life

-Overall, you aim should be to identify your long-term goals and put activities which best aid those goals in Quadrant 2.
-Ideally, you will reduce time spent in the other quadrants, especially the time wasters of Quadrant 4.
-Let’s consider some typical Quadrant 2 activites:
+Overall, your aim should be to identify your long-term goals and put activities which best aid those goals in Quadrant 2.
+Ideally, you will reduce the time spent in the other quadrants, especially the time wasters of Quadrant 4.
+Let’s consider some typical Quadrant 2 activities:

 – Reflect on your past week.
 Some people like to write their thoughts down in journals.
 Appreciate your accomplishments and take note of your failures.
 If you have no failures, you probably aren’t trying hard enough.